AntonC9018/Dungeon-Hopper/world/README.md

 Now we'll examine **the final event** structure once it comes out of `Acting.executeAction()` (assume `GeneralAlgo`).
 It does not 'come out' as such, the function always returns nothing.
 The final event is saved as `Acting.enclosingEvent`.
 The standart fields of any event, which are `event.actor`, `event.action` and `event.propagate`, exist on each of the event structures examined, so they will be consequently omitted.

 This event has a special structure, and consequently will be called `EnclosingEvent`:
-1. `EnclosingEvent.checkSuccess` - (boolean) same as 3, except not inherited.
+1. `EnclosingEvent.checkSuccess` - (boolean) same as `event.propagate`, except not inherited.
 2. `EnclosingEvent.success` - (boolean) comes paired with the next field.
-3. `EnclosingEvent.algoEvent` - The one event that actually occured, with the action and the direction, i.e.:
+3. `EnclosingEvent.algoEvent` - The one event that actually occured, with the action and the direction:
     1. `algoEvent.success`
     2. A nested `resultEvent` with a wild diversity of more fields depending on the action type.
 E.g. for an `AttackAction`, these would be:
         1. `resultEvent.attack` - the attack object applied